Felisa Rincón de Gautier: Early years

 Rincón de Gautier was born on January 9, 1897, in Ceiba, Puerto Rico.
 She was the oldest of nine children — Felisa, Josefina, Cecilia, Esilda, Ramón, Rafael, Enrique, and Rita.
 Her father, attorney Enrique Rincón Plumey, was of Spanish descent; her direct paternal grandfather, Francisco Rincón Martín, came from Salamanca, Spain.
-She was politically influenced by her father, who was from the family of an earlier Mayor of Yabucoa.
+She was politically influenced by her father, who was from the family of an earlier mayor of Yabucoa.
 Her mother, teacher Rita Marrero Rivera, died when she was around 11 years old.
 After her mother died, her father married Mercedes Acha, the mother of her half brother Manuel.
 Felisa ran the household and raised her younger brothers and sisters.

 Her father was determined to give Felisa the best education possible.
 She went to school in Fajardo, Humacao and Santurce, however she did not graduate from high school.
+Her conservative father removed her from high school during her junior year, intending to prevent any involvement with male students.
+However, she worked on her sewing skills while caretaking.
+While Rincón was operating his shop, she would personally refer people that came to her with issues to other figures within the PPD.
 During the summers, she visited her uncle in San Lorenzo, where she learned how to prepare medications and became a pharmacist.
+However, the obligations with her siblings prevented her from taking the final examinationsfor this career.

-In the early 20th Century, "there was no welfare on the island; no social department to provide money or clothing or food for the poor (but) no jíbaro would let another jíbaro starve.
+In the early 20th century, "there was no welfare on the island; no social department to provide money or clothing or food for the poor (but) no jíbaro would let another jíbaro starve.
 This was the most important truth she learned.
 The jíbaros were a people steeped in tradition, the noblest of which was their hospitality."
-(Ruth Gruber, Felisa Rincon de Gautier: The Mayor of San Juan).

 An expert seamstress, Felisa set herself the goal of creating employment in Puerto Rico by launching a local clothing factory.
 In order to master necessary skills, she worked for two years in New York City during the Great Depression, living with relatives, including her sister Josefina.

 Upon her return to San Juan, she entered the wholesale/retail business and opened Felisa's Style Shop on Calle Fortaleza in Old San Juan.
 She also managed a flower shop called Miles de Flores.
 Throughout her lifetime, she remained closely tied to the Roman Catholic Church, as she directed her efforts to raising the standards of living for impoverished Puerto Ricans.